Apply for a parking permit

 Using your permit

-You can use your permit to park in front of a residential property only and in parking area nominated on the permit for longer than the time limitations on the signs in the permit area.
+You can only use your permit to park in front of a residential property or to park in an area nominated on the permit for longer than the time limitations stated on signs in the area.

-Permits are not valid in commercial areas or at parking meters or in ticket machine areas.
+Permits are not valid in commercial areasat parking meters or in ticket machine areas.

-The issue of a permit does not guarantee the availability of a parking space to the permit holder, nor does the permit allow the holder to contravene road rules.
-No exceptions will be made to any permit holder who parks in commercial, industrial areas.
+The issue of a permit does not guarantee the availability of a parking space to the permit holder, and does not allow the holder to contravene road rules.
+No exceptions will be made to any permit holder who parks in commercial or industrial areas.